derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself(Answers).md

 };
 ```
 - What are virtual functions and object slicing?
 	- Virtual functions are functions that can be overwritten by any inherited class.
-It is useful in object slicing as object slicing is basically converting a subclass object to it's superclass object.
+It is useful in polymorphism by changing one type to another.
+However, object slicing may occur, which takes the subclass' fields and methods and ignores some fields.
 Take the following example and pay attention to `b.isHeavy()`
 ```cpp
 class Book{
 	protected: